Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 Liposuction is one of the most commonly performed cosmetic surgical procedures in the United States.
 It is designed to remove localized pockets of fat that do not respond to diet and exercise and improve overall body contour.
 When performed by an experienced plastic surgeon, liposuction can help create more refined, balanced, and natural-looking proportions.

-This complete guide explains what liposuction is, who may be a good candidate, what recovery is like, what risks to understand, and how modern technologies can influence results.
+For patients considering liposuction in Houston, this complete guide explains what liposuction is, who may be a good candidate, what recovery is like, what risks to understand, and how modern technologies can influence results.

-1 of 65
+1 of 14

 Liposuction is a surgical body contouring procedure that removes unwanted fat through small incisions using specialized cannulas and suction technology.
 It is not a weight-loss procedure.
 Instead, it is designed to target stubborn fat deposits that remain despite healthy lifestyle efforts.